Trading Glass

 Look for:

-• Stop runs into POIs (engineered sweeps)
+• Stop runs into POIs (engineered sweeps).

-• Fake breakouts and quick rejections
+• Fake breakouts and quick rejections.

-• Order blocks or imbalances after a flush
+• Order blocks or imbalances after a flush.

-• “Last push” liquidity grabs just before the real move
+• "Last push" liquidity grabs just before the real move — see How to Enter Near Liquidity for the deeper play-by-play.

 Enter after the market does its job (clears stops), not before.
+The decision tree of fading vs joining a sweep is covered in Executing From POI vs Into POI.

 Precision Entry Flow Example (BTC)